Reveiw of Literature Presentation Guidelines

 B. The main question(s) or problem(s) addressed in the primary articles

 PRESENTATION: Your group will be responsible for presenting your topic paper to the class using the primary articles you have chosen to explain the topic and illustrate current research in the area.
-You will present points A-F (stated above).
+You will present points A-E (stated above).
 The oral presentation should involve all members of your group and exhibit a coordinated effort.
 The goal is to present the material in your paper to your peers (i.e., your classmates), so the presentation must be CLEAR, CONCISE, WELL-PREPARED, and UNDERSTANDABLE.
 Your peers will be helping to grade you (via evaluations).
 The class will be tested on the papers you reviewed therefore it is important they understand the information.
-You are responsible for providing me an electronic copy of each article that will be made available to your classmates no later than one week before your presentation date.
 Each group will have approximately 25 minutes for your presentation and 10 minutes for Q & A.

 Support your presentation with visual aids.
 Figures, tables or other visual materials should be SIMPLE, CLEAR, and well-organized.
 You may also want to include handouts for your classmates -if you want me to make copies of the material for you this can be arranged the class prior to your presentation date.